fenixkz/rl_journey/Lesson-2/theory.md

 This leads to a fundamental dilemma in reinforcement learning: **Exploration vs. Exploitation.**

 - **Exploitation**: Acting based on the current knowledge to maximize immediate expected reward.
 This means choosing the action $a$ that currently has the highest estimated Q-value: $a = \arg\max_{a'} Q(s, a')$.
 This is often called acting greedily.
-And it totally makes sense, if we know that taking a certain action $a$ is the best option we have, we don't we choose it?
+And it totally makes sense, if we know that taking a certain action $a$ is the best option we have, why not choosing it?
 This is the essence of exploitation.

 - **Exploration**: Trying out actions that don't currently look like the best option.
 This might involve choosing an action $a \neq \arg\max_{a'} Q(s, a')$.
 This is necessary to discover potentially better actions whose values might initially be underestimated, or simply to get more accurate estimates for all actions.

 - **The Dilemma:** If the agent only exploits, it might get stuck in a suboptimal routine because it never tries actions that could potentially lead to much higher long-term rewards.
 If the agent only explores (e.g., acts randomly), it performs poorly because it never leverages the knowledge it has gained.
 Finding a good balance is critical for effective learning.

-#### Why Exploration is Crucial for Q-Learning:
+### Why Exploration is Crucial for Q-Learning:

 Q-learning aims to find the optimal Q-values, $Q^*(s,a)$.
 Its update rule uses the $\max_{a'} Q(s', a')$ term, which inherently learns about the value of acting greedily in the future.
 However, to ensure that the Q-values themselves converge correctly for all relevant state-action pairs, the agent needs to actually visit those pairs.